 Students receiving the Federal Pell Grant, HOPE Scholarship/Grant or Zell Miller Scholarship/Grant, HOPE Career Grant, and Georgia College Completion Grant will have the designated amount applied to their tuition and fees after registration for each term eligible.
-A copy of the student's schedule/bill can be viewed online using the college's BannerWeb BannerWeb Boston Schedule <a href="mailto:Boston S
+A copy of the student's schedule/bill can be viewed online using the college's BannerWeb % 49 information system after financial aid has been awarded, and, if applicable, all other fees have been paid.
+If the student's schedule changes after registration, his/her financial aid award is subject to change.